Skip to content

 Picking The Right Foot Pockets For You

-Foot pockets are an under appreciated by many freedivers.
-Other diver may place too much faith in the marketing of some pockets for freedive fins.
-The most important qualities in a foot pocket are comfort, fit, durability, and that they are compatible with your fin blades.
+Foot pockets are underappreciated by many freedivers, but some beginner divers may also overcomplicate the issue of what foot pockets work best.
+The most important qualities in a foot pocket are comfort, fit, durability, and compatibility with your fin blades.

 Some of the Myths

 There is a concept in the freediving world that it is important to have ‘light’ pockets.
-The problem with this concept is that the weight of an object is not important once it is in the water.
+The problem with this concept is that the "on land" weight of an object is not important once it is in the water.
 The object then has the new issue of buoyancy.
 These are not entirely unrelated subjects, in how the density of an object and the amount of water it displace impact how ‘light’ an object feels underwater.
-Most brands of freedive fin foot pockets may have some differences in their weights above the water, but once submerged, the difference becomes a few grams difference.
+Most brands of freedive fin foot pockets may have some differences in their weights above the water, but once submerged, the differences really come down to hydrodynamics, density, and buoyancy as opposed to "weight".
+That is why when designing the Neptonics featherlight foot pockets, even though we designed them light on land, we focused first on making them light in the water.

 Comfort is Key for Foot Pockets